margaretmz/ai-fashion-moodboard/README.md

 Even though we provide choosing between 3.0 Pro and 2.5 Flash, we haven't fully experimented with above-mentioned features along with 2.5 Flash.
 Users are welcome to run experiments and report issues should they find any.

+## Challenges faced

+**Lack of documentation**

+The main source of [documentation](https://ai.google.dev/gemini-api/docs/image-generation) for image generation shows that specifying `response_modalities=['TEXT', 'IMAGE']` is enough to obtain reasoning traces in the outputs.
+But in reality, that wasn't the case.
+We had to make use of a `ThinkingConfig` to obtain those traces.

+It also wasn't clear how to define and configure `tools` in the right way.
+Providing some concrete examples for enabling tooling for image generation would have been really helpful.

 ## Acknowledgements

 Thanks to the Google ML Developers Program for providing GCP credits that supported this project.